jdpaclar/NetCorePayrollAppProject/README.md

 ### Prerequisites

-Project is written using vs2017 community edition.
-Postman or any api testing tool (Fiddler.. etc) and example Postman .json located under Company.Svc.Payroll/PostMan
+Project is written using vs2017 community edition. (or you can use VSCode if you like or on a linux/mac env) Postman or any api testing tool (Fiddler.. etc) and example Postman .json located under Company.Svc.Payroll/PostMan

 ### Installing

-- Install .net core as part of the installer package for vs2017
+- Install .net core as part of the installer package for vs2017 https://www.visualstudio.com/

 ## Running Tests

 Test can be run using the built in Test Explorer in vs2017

 There are 2 test projects: